Silicone vs. Saline

 Breast implants are silicone shells filled with either saline, which is a sterile salt water solution, or silicone gel.
 Both implant types are very safe, and each offers its own advantages.
 Your doctor will help you decide which kind is right for you.
 During surgery, the implants will be placed within each breast, underneath either the breast tissue or the chest wall muscle.

 Silicone gel-filled breast implants may provide a more natural feel and are therefore the implant choice of many patients.
 The United States Food and Drug Administration (FDA) approved silicone breast implants for breast augmentation surgery after rigorously testing their safety.
-The texture of silicone gel-filled breast implants is much closer to that of actually breast tissue than saline implants.
+The texture of silicone gel-filled breast implants is much closer to that of actual breast tissue than saline implants.

 Silicone is also beneficial because it helps to create and maintain a full, well-rounded shape for the breasts.
 It is generally the preferred type of implant for women who are thin and may not have a lot of natural breast tissue and those opting for an implant that is situated above the muscle of the chest wall.
 Silicone implants are frequently the best option for women undergoing a breast reconstruction procedure as well.